robole/robole-eslint-config-roboleary-base/README.md

 - [`radix`](https://eslint.org/docs/rules/radix): When using the parseInt() function it is common to omit the second argument, the radix, and let the function try to determine from the first argument what type of number it is.
 Set to "off",
 - [`no-plusplus`](https://eslint.org/docs/rules/no-plusplus): Because the unary ++ and -- operators are subject to automatic semicolon insertion, differences in whitespace can change semantics of source code. **Set to allow for loops with the { "allowForLoopAfterthoughts": true } option.**
 .
+- [`no-return-assign`](https://eslint.org/docs/rules/no-return-assign): Disallow assignments in return statements unless they are enclosed in parentheses coz they confusing!

 ## Usage

 1. Install this package and ESLint as *devDependencies* with the command `npm i --save-dev eslint eslint-config-roboleary-base`.
-1. Create an eslint config file in the root of your project directory e.g. _.eslintrc_.
+1. Create an eslint config file in the root of your project directory e.g. _.eslintrc.json_.
 Add the following:

    ```json
    {